-Watch and wait (also called active surveillance) involves closely monitoring a patient's condition without beginning any treatment until symptoms appear or change.
+Watch and wait (or watchful waiting) involves closely monitoring a patient's condition without giving any treatment until symptoms appear or change.
 Some blood cancers can be managed successfully for years using watch and wait as the treatment plan.
-Other terms for watch and wait include "watchful waiting" and "active monitoring," but all refer to the same disease management strategy.

 A patient has two options for treatment: standard of care or a clinical trial.
-It is important to talk to your healthcare team about the best treatment option.
+It is important to talk to the healthcare team about the best treatment option.

-Watch and wait is the standard of care for patients in the early stages of indolent (slow-growing) or chronic forms of blood cancers, including:
+Watch and wait is the standard of care for patients in the early stages of indolent (slow-growing) or chronic forms of blood cancers, including

-- Chronic lymphocytic leukemia (CLL)/Small lymphocytic lymphoma (SLL) - Some subtypes of non-Hodgkin lymphoma (NHL) - Smoldering myeloma, also called asymptomatic myeloma - Low-risk myelodysplastic syndrome (MDS)
+- Chronic lymphocytic leukemia (CLL) - Some subtypes of non-Hodgkin Lymphoma (NHL).

 Current research indicates early treatment for some diagnoses is not beneficial and does not improve the patient's quality of life or increase overall survival.
+Early exposure to treatment also unnecessarily puts patients at risk for short and long-term side effects.